seanbao/mnemonas/docs/security.en.md

 ### Public Share Passwords

-Password-protected public shares issue an `HttpOnly` cookie after successful password validation.
+Password-protected public shares issue an `HttpOnly`, `SameSite=Strict` cookie after successful password validation.
 The cookie is scoped to the matching `/s/<id>` and `/api/v1/public/shares/<id>` paths.
 Folder browsing and downloads use that cookie instead of passing passwords in URLs.

+Public share metadata, password-validation responses, and folder-listing responses include `Cache-Control: private, no-cache`, `Vary: Cookie`, `X-Content-Type-Options: nosniff`, and `Referrer-Policy: no-referrer` so cookie-dependent share metadata is not reused by browser or intermediary caches.

 After clearing site data, switching browser, or changing the share password, the password must be entered again.